 When a relationship ends, you might not expect to hear from your ex again.
 But there may come a day when they send a text or a well-thought-out email, and, just like that, you're left wondering if it's a sign your ex might want to get back together.

-In order to spare yourself from getting hurt, it's good to pause before responding.
-You might be able to tell — perhaps by their tone — that they're just texting because they're bored, lonely, or having a tough time moving on.
-If that’s the case, or if they weren’t good for you but always had a way of luring you back in.
-Nine times out of 10, you'll want to ignore an ex like that, no matter what they say, and continue on your merry way.
+First off, it's good to pause before responding.
+You might be able to tell — perhaps by their tone — that your ex is reaching out because they're bored, lonely, or having a tough time moving on.
+If that’s the case, or if they weren’t good for you but always had a way luring you back in, you’re probably better off ignoring them.

-But according to Isadora Baum, CHC, a certified health coach, there are times when a relationship that didn't work out in the past really can be successful in the future.
-She says it depends on a lot of factors, including the reason why you broke up, how much time has passed, whether you've both grown and changed, etc.
+But according to Isadora Baum, CHC, a certified health coach, there are times when a prior relationship really can be successful in the future.
+She says it depends on a lot of factors, including the reason why you broke up, how much time has passed, and whether you've both grown and changed.

 So before you consider going all Bennifer 2.0 and letting an ex back into your life, think about what led you to break up in the first place and how things might be different now.
 You may find that your ex is in a different place, has learned from their mistakes, or that you're both willing to do what it takes to be better partners.
 Whatever the case, it’s never a bad idea to proceed with caution when you examine the signs you’ll get back together.

-Whatever the case may be, here are 20 subtle signs they might be interested in rekindling an old romance.
+If you’re finding yourself confused, here are 24 subtle signs they might be interested in rekindling an old romance.
 If you spot a few of these clues, find time to have a real heart-to-heart with your ex, assess how you feel, and go from there.

 1. They're Trying To Get To Know You Again